flopach/digits-recognizer-kubeflow/readme.md

 ## 1. Deploy a Kubernetes Cluster and install Kubeflow

 Install Kubeflow on your Kubernetes cluster.
-You can find more information in the [Kubeflow docs](https://www.kubeflow.org/docs/started/installing-kubeflow/).
+You can find more information in the [Kubeflow docs](https://www.kubeflow.org/docs/started/installing-kubeflow/) and this [Blog](https://dagshub.com/blog/how-to-install-kubeflow-locally/).

 You can check with kubectl if all pods are coming up successfully: